 What exactly is Radon, and why should you Be Concerned?

-Radon is a non-colorless, smellless, and tasteless radioactive gas derived from naturally occurring uranium decaying in rocks, soil, and even water.
-Radon can get into houses through the cracks of foundations or walls and floors, and it can build up to risky levels, especially in basements and floors.
 The Environmental Protection Agency (EPA) considers that Radon is the cause of approximately 21,000 deaths from lung cancer each year across the United States.
 This is 2nd leading reason for lung cancer in the United States, following smoking cigarettes.

 What is the Science Behind Radon

-Knowing the effects of radiation is crucial to recognizing the value of detectors for radiation.
-Radon gas is converted into radioactive atoms trapped inside your lungs as you breathe.
-In the process of breaking down these particles into smaller pieces, they release tiny bursts of energy, which can harm lung tissue and eventually lead to lung cancer later on.
+During the process of breaking down these particles into smaller pieces, they release tiny bursts of energy, which can harm lung tissue and potentially lead to the development of lung cancer.
 This risk is greater in smokers, but non-smokers face a significant danger if they are exposed to excessive levels of Radon.

 How do Radon Detectors Work?

-Passive Radon detectors
+Passive Radon Detectors

 Charcoal canisters can absorb radioactive gas for a shorter time, typically two to seven days.
 They are then sealed and shipped to a laboratory, where the quantity of Radon is determined.